NFL LEGEND JIM BROWN: HE RAN AGAINST THE WIND!

 Congresswoman Maxine Waters a dear friend of Jim Brown or so he thought, called him out at one of the annual Congressional Black Caucus Weekends several years ago.
 She called him a pimp and hustler in the black community (Jackie Joyner Kersey did something similar on national television).

-When Jim heard Water’s testimony, he said, “I introduced her to her husband, my teammate, Sidney Williams.
+When I gave Jim the taped version of Water’s testimony, he said, “I introduced her to her husband, my teammate, Sidney Williams.
 She has been at my home in the company of Jack Kemp (Secretary of Housing and former NFL QB).
 I don’t know where she is coming from?”
 Famous last words!
-This is the best example of the kettle calling the pot black (Maxine Waters vs Jim Brown).

 Jim Brown has been accused of domestic violence on six different occasions.
-His wife Monique called the cops the sixth and last time in 2007.
-When the cops arrived he was found smashing her car up.
+His wife Monique called the cops the 7th and last time in 2007.
+When the cops arrived he was found standing by her smashed up car.
 He was arrested and taken to jail.

-He went before the judge, she offered him probation but he needed to first pick up trash off the side of the road.
+He went before the judge, she offered him 400 hours of community service or 40 hours of picking up trash on the highway.
 Jim Brown’s response, “I take jail!”

-His one call from jail was to his wife Monique, it was a call for help.
-He told her to call me to help get him released from jail and I did.
-Jack Kemp was instrumental in assisting me to getting Jim an early released.
+His call from jail was to his wife Monique, it was a call for help.
+He told her to call me to help get him an early released and I did.

-Jim Brown was a complicated and complex man and love had nothing to do with it–accept for himself!
+Jim Brown was a complicated and complex man and love had nothing to do with it–accept for himself and his wife of 25+ years-Monique.